-A liability accrues as employees accumulate vacation leave in that, at termination, employees become entitled to a cash payment for all eligible accumulated vacation leave.
 Additionally, a liability accrues to the state for certain payroll related costs (e.g., the employer's portion of social security and Medicare taxes).
 Governmental fund type accounts accumulate this liability in Account 999 "General Long-Term Obligations Subsidiary Account."
-Proprietary and trust fund type accounts record vacation leave payable as a fund liability.
+Proprietary and fiduciary fund type accounts record these liabilities in the vacation leave payable as a fund liability.